What is colic, and how can it be avoided?

 1. What is colic?

-Well known to the general public to define diarrhea in humans, horse colic has only the name in common!
+Well-known to the general public for defining diarrhea in humans, horse colic has nothing in common but the name!

 Equine colic refers to abdominal pain in horses. in horses.
 It is therefore referred to as colic syndrome, not disease.
 It can occur in the event of anxiety, rapid feed intake or parasitism.
 A change in diet or an excess of legumes can also cause colic. can also be the cause of colic.